 Members in Training (MIT) Section

-- Medical students, psychiatry residents and fellows training in the province of Ontario areconsidered Members in Training (MIT).
+Medical students, psychiatry residents and fellows training in Ontario are considered Members in Training (MIT).

 MTO Reporting Requirements Task Force